YadamVinay369/ImageTracer/README.md

 ## Project Description

-Image Tracer fetches the latest images as per the user's search query and is displayed.
+Image Tracer fetches the latest images as per the user's search query and displays it.
 ## Salient Features
 1. The user can search for an image.
 2. The user can Download an image.